 Experts aren't always sure why bruxism happens.
 In some cases, kids may grind because

 the top and bottom teeth aren't aligned properly.
 Others do it as a response to pain,

 Kids might grind their teeth as a way to ease the pain, just as they might rub a sore

 muscle.
 Many kids outgrow these fairly common causes for grinding.

-or anger — is another cause.
-For instance, a child might worry about a
+tension or anger — is another cause.
+For instance, a child might worry about

 with parents and siblings can cause enough stress to prompt teeth grinding or jaw